unovue/radix-vue/docs/content/components/switch.md

 # Switch

 <Description>
-A modal dialog that interrupts the user with important content and expects a response.
+A control that allows the user to toggle between checked and not checked.
 </Description>

 <HeroContainer>